8.3.5. ipalnumber.cpp With string Iterators

 }

 A string object represented as a sequence of squares.
-The <kbd>rbegin()</kbd> function returns an iterator that points to the last character in the string.
-The <kbd>rend()</kbd> function returns an iterator that points to one character before the first character in the string.
-Having an iterator point to a character before and outside the string makes it easier to use a for-loop process the characters in the string.
+The 'rbegin()' function returns an iterator pointing to the last character of the string.
+The 'rend()' function returns an iterator that points to one character before the first character in the string.

-5. Return the reversed string
+5. Returns the reversed string.

 string reverse(string s)